-In June 2019, Grove City College (GCC) and Butler Country Community College (BC3) partnered to create a Bachelor of Science in Nursing (BSN) degree program.
-This newly created BSN program is a 1+2+1 and includes an educational partnership with Butler County Community College.
-This single program option allows students to attend GCC to receive a Bachelor of Science degree in Nursing while attending BC3 for the prelicensure nursing core requirement courses (Concurrent Enrollment).
+Grove City College (GCC) and Butler Country Community College (BC3) are partners in a Bachelor of Science in Nursing (BSN) degree program at GCC.
+The BSN program is a 1+2+1 and is a single program option allowing students to attend GCC to receive a Bachelor of Science degree in Nursing while attending BC3 for the prelicensure nursing core requirement courses (Concurrent Enrollment).